jolie/docs/src/language-tools-and-standard-library/protocols/http/README.md

 ​
     /*
      * Enables the HTTP request compression feature.
-     * HTTP 1.1 per RFC 2616 defines optional compression also on POST
+     * HTTP defines optional compression also on POST requests, which works unless
-     * requests, which works unless HTTP errors are returned, for instance 415
+     * HTTP errors are returned, for instance "415 Unsupported Media Type".
-     * Unsupported Media Type.
      * Jolie allows to set the parameter to "gzip" or "deflate" which
      * overrides also the "Accept-Encoding" header.
 This invites the server to
      * use the same algorithm for the response compression.